In Him Ministries:

 John 5:24 says, “Truly, truly, I say to you, whoever hears my word and believes him who sent me has eternal life.
 He does not come into judgment, but has passed from death to life.”

 Romans 4:4-7 says, “Now to the one who works, his wages are not counted as a gift but as his due.
-And to the one who does not work but believes in him who justifies the ungodly, his faith is counted as righteousness, just as David also speaks of the blessing of the one to whom God counts righteousness apart from works: “Blessed are those whose lawless deeds are forgiven, and whose sins are covered;”
+And to the one who does not work but believes in him who justifies the ungodly, his faith is counted as righteousness, just as David also speaks of the blessing of the one to whom God counts righteousness apart from works: “Blessed are those whose lawless deeds are forgiven, and whose sins are covered.”

 And Ephesians 2:4-7 says, “But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ—by grace you have been saved—and raised us up with him and seated us with him in the heavenly places in Christ Jesus, so that in the coming ages he might show the immeasurable riches of his grace in kindness toward us in Christ Jesus.”

-Christ never stops interceding for us.
+Christ said He would never stop interceding for us.

 John 14:16 says, “And I will ask the Father, and he will give you another Helper, to be with you forever,”